We have in house state of the art Digital Dental X rays..Ask us about our Dental specials...

 5. There are NO Substitutes for Regular Professional Cleanings & Exams.

 It is very difficult to thoroughly examine the mouth of an awake animal, so when you come in for your cleaning, we may find additional problems that were not obvious.
-Studies have found that x-rays identify important problems in teeth that looked normal to the naked eye in over 25% of dogs and 40% of cats.
+Studies have found that x-rays identify significant dental disease in teeth that looked normal to the naked eye in over 25% of dogs and 40% of cats.